Published Date: January 27, 2017

 Employment Insurance (EI) Reporting Instructions

-Self-Employment training must be provided on a full-time basis up to a maximum of 26 weeks in length.
+Self-Employment program must be provided on a full-time basis up to a maximum of 26 weeks in length.
 During the formal instruction and business plan development activities, it is expected that individuals will attend a minimum of 25 hours per week.

 - implementation of business plans should be approximately 14-16 weeks.

-Once individuals have completed the formal instruction and their business plans, they are expected to work full-time (a minimum of 30 hours per week) on starting and operating their business.
+Once individuals have completed the formal instruction and developed their business plans, they are expected to work full-time (a minimum of 30 hours per week) on starting and operating their business.

 Under exceptional circumstances that are beyond the individual’s control and where income support continues to be critical or the business start-up will be at risk, extensions beyond 26 weeks may be negotiated to a maximum of 52 weeks.
-(Exceptional circumstances may include situations such as a serious or prolonged illness or death in the family).

 - Formal instruction in starting and operating a business, including business plan development,